Syslog777/Linux-Bash-Tutorial/README.md

  - gt is a program that is used to evaluate expressions.
  Usage:
  > sh
-if INTEGER1 -gt INTEGER2 then
+if INTEGER1 -gt INTEGER2 then do #whatever you need to do fi
-do

-fi

  - Nmap ("Network Mapper") is an open source tool for network exploration and security auditing.
 It was designed to rapidly scan large networks,